evfinkn/speechviz/USAGE.md

 by the interface.
 Otherwise, the files are output to the same directory that the input file is in.

+Additionally, the path to a folder containing audio or video files can be passed as the first parameter, and process_audio will be run on each file.

-The waveform file contains the data used to visualize the waveform of the audio on the interface.
-The segments file contains the annotations of the unique speakers, the voice activity, and the non-voice activity.
+The script outputs a waveform file which contains the data used to visualize the waveform of the audio on the interface.
+It also outputs an annotations file which contains the annotations of when each unique speaker speaks, when voice activity occurs, and when the non-voice activity occurs.
+Lastly it outputs a stats file which contains various metrics about the file including but not limited to sampling rate, duration, number of speakers, and snr.

 ### VRS files